-Obviously, either choice is going to be an awesome BBQ, they're both Heatlies after all.
+Obviously, either choice is going to land you with an awesome BBQ, they're both Heatlie after all.
 However, one option might work better for some more than the other.
 We've talked endlessly about the IGE and its benefits on other blogs, so let's ask the question, why would you buy a build-in BBQ over an IGE?

-1. Flexibility - Your build-in BBQ will come with security feet that attach to the legs and allow you to Dyna bolt to a secure surface.
+1. Flexibility - Your build-in BBQ will come with security feet that attach to the legs and allow you to bolt to a secure surface.
 This makes it impossible for someone to steal your BBQ and helps it stay in place.
-However, you don't have to attach these security feet if you don't want to.
+However, you don't have to attach these security feet if you don't want to (Although Heatlie recommends it or safety purposes).
 If you plan on moving your BBQ around between different surfaces, it is easy to just pick up and carry.
 This you cannot do with the IGE as it is a permanent solution for the most part.

 On top of this, as long as you adhere to the clearance requirements mentioned above, you don't need to worry about ventilation requirements through your cabinets as you do with an IGE.

-3. Bigger - Island Gourmet's are only available in a 600 or an 850 size.
-These both supply plenty of cooking area, but not enough for everyone.
-With a built-in BBQ, you can upgrade to an 1150 cooking plate for massive cooking capacity on your benchtop BBQ.
+3. Bigger - Island Gourmet's are only available in a 600 or 850 size.
+These both give you plenty of cooking area, but not enough for everyone.
+With a built-in BBQ, you can upgrade to an 1150 cooking plate for massive cooking capacity on your bench top BBQ.